chiaraani/simple-beauty/docs/docs/theme.md

 title: Theme
 ---

-If you use SASS, you can change SASS variables how you fancy to get a new theme.
+If you use sass, you can change sass variables how you fancy to get a new theme.
-It is worth to note that many variables are only in CSS, and they work differently to SASS variables.
+It is worth to note that many variables are only in CSS, and they work differently to sass variables.
 Some parts of the theme are hard coded, for there is not a useful reason to encapsulate them in variables.

 You must import _config.sass_ to your theme first to be able work well.
 CSS is separated in mixin `last-declared`, because last declared CSS has priority over first declared, and the CSS of the theme must have priority over other CSS.
-Therefore, whatever you write in this mixin would be declared last in the resulting CSS transpiled from SASS.
+Therefore, whatever you write in this mixin would be declared last in the resulting CSS transpiled from sass.

 ## Colors